MadhuDamani12/MadhuDamani12/README.md

 Business Analyst and Senior Strategy Consultant, currently completing my MSBA at the Carlson School of Management (graduating August 2026).

-What sets my work apart is the combination — I approach analytics problems with both technical rigor and the business context that comes from prior experience of working directly with decision-makers.
+What sets my work apart is the combination - I approach analytics problems with both technical rigor and the business context that comes from prior experience of working directly with decision-makers.
+I bring a combination of analytical expertise, strategic thinking, and leadership experience, ready to translate data into decisions that support the organization’s success.

 My projects span: